 The 12 Biggest Electrical Blackouts In History

 On July 13, 1977, a power outage in New York City pushed its residents to the brink.
 Frustration with a failing economy, anxiety over the at-large serial killer Son of Sam, and a sweltering summer day and night resulted in mass looting across the city.
-It wasn't all bad news, however—legend has it that the stealing of DJ equipment from hi-fi stores propelled DJ culture and hip hop music in the city.
+It wasn't all bad news, however; legend has it that the stealing of DJ equipment from hi-fi stores propelled DJ culture and hip hop music in the city.
+But the city was no stranger to being forced into darkness

 A faulty relay at Sir Adam Beck Station on the Ontario side of Niagara Falls led to what was then the biggest power failure in U.S. history.
 At 5:16 p.m., the tripping of a 230-kilovolt transmission line began a domino effect resulting in a surge of power that overwhelmed transmission lines and put New York City in the dark at the height of a Tuesday rush hour.
 800,000 people were reported trapped in the subway.